Pink Floyd: 2005–2006: Live 8 reunion

 Though Pink Floyd turned down a contract worth £136 million for a final tour, Waters did not rule out more performances, suggesting it ought to be for a charity event only.
-However, Gilmour told the Associated Press that a reunion would not happen: "The [Live 8] rehearsals convinced me it wasn't something I wanted to be doing a lot of ...
+However, Gilmour told the Associated Press that a reunion would not happen: "The Live 8 rehearsals convinced me it wasn't something I wanted to be doing a lot of ...
 There have been all sorts of farewell moments in people's lives and careers which they have then rescinded, but I think I can fairly categorically say that there won't be a tour or an album again that I take part in.
 It isn't to do with animosity or anything like that.
 It's just ...
 I've been there, I've done it."

 In February 2006, Gilmour was interviewed for the Italian newspaper La Repubblica, which announced that Pink Floyd had disbanded.
 Gilmour said that Pink Floyd were "over", citing his advancing age and his preference for working alone.
 He and Waters repeatedly said that they had no plans to reunite.
 (Note: In 2006, Gilmour began a tour of small concert venues with contributions from Wright and other musicians from the post-Waters Pink Floyd tours.
 Gilmour, Wright, and Mason's encore performance of "Wish You Were Here" and "Comfortably Numb" marked the only appearance by Pink Floyd since Live 8 as of 2012.)

-2006–2008: deaths of Barrett and then Wright
+2006–2008: Deaths of Barrett and Wright

 Barrett died on 7 July 2006, at his home in Cambridge, aged 60.
 His funeral was held at Cambridge Crematorium on 18 July 2006.
 No Pink Floyd members attended.
 Wright said: "The band are very naturally upset and sad to hear of Syd Barrett's death.
 Syd was the guiding light of the early band line-up and leaves a legacy which continues to inspire."
 Although Barrett had faded into obscurity over the decades, the national press praised him for his contributions to music.
 (Note: Barrett left more than £1.25M in his will, to be divided among his immediate family, who then auctioned some of his possessions and artwork.)
 On 10 May 2007, Waters, Gilmour, Wright, and Mason performed at the Barrett tribute concert "Madcap's Last Laugh" at the Barbican Centre in London.
 Gilmour, Wright, and Mason performed the Barrett compositions "Bike" and "Arnold Layne", and Waters performed a solo version of his song "Flickering Flame".

 Wright died of cancer on 15 September 2008, aged 65.
-His former bandmates paid tributes to his life and work; Gilmour said that Wright's contributions were often overlooked, and that his "soulful voice and playing were vital, magical components of our most recognised Pink Floyd sound".
+His former bandmates paid tributes; Gilmour said that Wright's contributions were often overlooked, and that his "soulful voice and playing were vital, magical components of our most recognised Pink Floyd sound".
 A week after Wright's death, Gilmour performed "Remember a Day" from A Saucerful of Secrets, written and originally sung by Wright, in tribute on BBC Two's Later... with Jools Holland.
 The keyboardist Keith Emerson released a statement praising Wright as the "backbone" of Pink Floyd.